gainwell-ohio/spbm/docs/Clinical and Technical Reference Guide/PA - Standard of Work/cancel_and_not_required_checklist.md

+# Cancel and Not Required Checklist

-# Items to consider prior to canceling:
+## Items to consider prior to canceling:
  1. Does the signature follow the guidance provided on Evergreen?

  2. Is the ICD-10 code provided?
 If not, is the diagnosis code provided on the PA form or within the chart notes?
 If yes, please use the search function on the PA screen to choose the most appropriate diagnosis code.